corewithharry/Ling-28-Final-Project/README.md

-# SentiGraph: a graph-based approach to determine passage sentiment.
+# SentiGraph: a graph-based approach for sentiment analysis.

 A sentiment analysis engine built in Python utilizing the EmoLex lexicon.